zhendrikse/tdd/tdd-katas/gilded-rose-kata/README.md

 - All items have a SellIn value which denotes the number of days we have to sell the item
 - All items have a Quality value which denotes how valuable the item is
-- At the end of each day our system lowers both values for every item
+- At the end of each day, our system lowers both values for every item

 The item sell date and quality are daily updated by invocation of the associated `update()` method call.
 Pretty simple, right?
-Well this is where it gets interesting:
+Well, this is where it gets interesting:

 - Once the sell by date has passed, Quality degrades twice as fast
 - The Quality of an item is never negative